 Flooded Kitchen: What To Do

 A flooded kitchen is a homeowner’s nightmare since it typically results in expensive water damage.
-Widespread mold growth, damaged wiring and appliances, and discoloration on your walls and kitchen cabinets are only some of the side effects of untreated water damage.
-If you are experiencing a kitchen flood, you need to take quick and decisive action to ensure your physical safety and your home’s structural integrity.
+Widespread mold growth, damaged wiring and appliances, and discoloration on your walls and kitchen cabinets are only some side effects of untreated water damage.
+If you are experiencing a kitchen flood, you must take quick and decisive action to ensure your physical safety and your home’s structural integrity.

-Safety First: Stop the Leak and Shut Off Power
+Safety First: Stop the Leak and Shut Off the Power

 Your first step is to locate the origin of the leakage and shut it off.
-Be sure to check your faucet, air conditioning system, and water purifier filters for leaks.
+Check your faucet, air conditioning system, and water purifier filters for leaks.
 It would be best if you also examined the following:

 If you cannot pinpoint where the water leak is coming from, stop the water line in your kitchen by using the master water shut-off valve.
 Depending on your type of valve, shutting it off may be as simple as turning the handle clockwise until the water stops.
 You may need to contact a plumber if you cannot control the water leak, especially if you are dealing with a broken pipe.